Pantoprazole reduces the amount of acid your stomach makes.

 Pantoprazole can be taken by adults and children aged 12 years and over.
 It is not generally recommended during pregnancy.

-Pantoprazole isn't suitable for some people.
+Pantoprazole is not suitable for some people.
 To make sure that it is safe for you, tell your doctor if you:

-- have had an allergic reaction to pantoprazole or any other medicine in the past
+- have ever had an allergic reaction to pantoprazole or any other medicine

 - have liver problems